 Medicare Part C — Medicare Advantage

-You’ve heard that Original Medicare (parts A and B) doesn’t cover dental, vision, or hearing.
+You’ve heard that Original Medicare (Medicare Part A and Medicare Part B) doesn’t cover dental, vision, or hearing.
 Luckily there are plans like Medicare Part C, which do!
 IRMAA can affect your Medicare Part C. But even if you have a $0 monthly premium Medicare Part C plan if it includes drug coverage you can be subject to the IRMAA surcharge for the Medicare Part D portion of your Medicare Advantage plan.

 How much will IRMAA Medicare Increase to My Medicare Part B Charges?

 The cost for Medicare Part B premium in 2021 is $148.50 per month, and an additional IRMAA surcharge may apply depending on your income.
 This surcharge amount varies based on how you filed taxes two years ago (IRS tax return information).